BIOL115-MSUM/BIOL115-MSUM.github.io/beak-length-script.md

   theme(plot.title = element_text(size = rel(.8)))  # make title smaller

 # save your most recent plot
-ggsave("Beak Length Histogram.png",   # you choose a name for the file
+ggsave("beak_length_histogram.png",   # you choose a name for the file
        width = 3.5, height = 3.5,     # dimensions of saved file
        units = "in")                  # units for the dimensions